 - For an individual facing an unexpected taxable windfall, created a charitable foundation that allowed him to avoid tax liability while giving him control over the funds to carry out charitable activities that were of interest to him.

 - For the owner of a family business, created a plan that allowed the owner to successfully transfer the business to his children tax free while allowing him to remain in complete control of the business until he was ready to transfer control to the next generation.

-- For a retired couple concerned about preserving a steady income stream for themselves while maintaining their commitment to charitable giving, structured a series of charitable remainder trusts designed to provide income reasonably well protected from both inflation and declines in the value of investment assets while allowing for a likely substantial gift to charity at their deaths.
+- For a retired couple concerned about preserving a steady income stream while maintaining their commitment to philanthropy, structured a series of charitable remainder trusts to allow for a likely substantial gift to charity at their deaths.